scalameta/nvim-metals/README.md

-This `root_pattern()` function is almost identical to the one that is in `nvim-lsp`, but it adds in the ability to check to ensure that there isn't another build file in the parent directory. *If you are only using nvim-metals with projects that only ever have one build file, then there is no need to set this.*
+This `root_pattern()` function is almost identical to the one that is in `nvim-lsp`, but it adds in the ability to check to ensure that there isn't another build file in the parent directory.

+_NOTE:_ If you are only using nvim-metals with projects that only ever have one build file, then there is no need to set this.

 ## Custom Callbacks